 Nursing management of menopause is symptomatic.
 Estrogen replacement therapy is the most advantageous treatment for symptoms, but it’s not suitable for all patients as it has some adverse effects and risks.

-Here are six (6) nursing care plans (NCP) for menopause:
+Here are six (6) nursing care plans (NCP) and nursing diagnosis for patients with menopause:

 - Disturbed Sleep Pattern